Chen-Yu-Chang/Smart-Connected-System/skills/cluster-3/20/code/README.md

 # hello_world.js

-In the code folder, there is hello_world.js to un the code in RPI, and it output the "Hello World!" to the my personal web page "hrsun.ddns.net:1130".
+In the code folder, there is hello_world.js to run the code in RPI, and it output the "Hello World!" to the my personal web page "hrsun.ddns.net:1130".

 Name: Chen-Yu Chang